PythonRSAS/pythonrsas.github.io/_posts/2020-02-01-6-credit-scoring-platforms-and-in-house-solutions.md

 One of the motivations behind their partnership is *"explainability in fair lending"*.

-Zest CEO [Douglas Merrill](Douglas Merrill)[says](https://youtu.be/3sT7KcJz7g4) "if people finds that it matters to be explainable then they will find a way to explanable.
+Zest CEO [Douglas Merrill](Douglas Merrill) [says](https://youtu.be/3sT7KcJz7g4) "if people finds that it matters to be explainable then they will find a way to explanable.
 Neural network is not materially harder to explain than, say, support vector machine."

 ### Summary